 6. Use the RRSP over-contribution limit

 In 1995, the government reduced the one-time over-contribution limit to $2,000 from $8,000.
-The over-contribution limit is really designed to provide a buffer in case you make a mistake in calculating your RRSP contributions.
+The over-contribution limit can provide a buffer in case you make a mistake in calculating your RRSP contributions.

 - Learn more about the RRSP contribution limit

-Whether you use any of these tactics to leverage your RRSP, or simply stick to saving for your retirement, the key to success is to get started now, and make saving a habit.
+You can use any of these tactics to leverage your RRSP, or simply stick to saving for your retirement.
+Just remember, the key to success is to get started now, and make saving a habit.

 - Are you saving enough in your RRSP?
 Try this RRSP calculator to find out.